bonsai-rx/sgen/docs/articles/data-definition.md

 # Data Definition

 `Bonsai.Sgen` addresses the problem of defining and implementing custom data types in the Bonsai programming language.
-Let's explore this with a simple example.
+Let's explore this problem with a simple example.

 ## Introduction